JSM 2014. Four of my former Ph.D. students, all in one

 Thesis title: New Species Tree Inference Methods Under the Multispecies Coalescent Model

-Current position: Visiting Assistant Professor, The Ohio State University
+Current position: Assistant Professor of Teaching Practice, The Ohio State University

 Thesis title: The contact process with avoidance and some results in phylogenetics

-Dissertation Title: Topics in Phylogenetic Species Tree Inference under the Coalescent Model
+Title: Topics in Phylogenetic Species Tree Inference under the

 Current Position: Senior Clinical Data Scientist/Research Scientist I, Bioinformatics, Gilead